Freva python module#

 To query data databrowser and search for data you have three different options.
 You can the to following methods

 • freva.databrowser(): The main method for searching data is the freva.databrowser() method.
-The data browser method lets you search for data files or uris.
+The data browser method lets you search for data files or uris (Uniform Resource Identifier).
 Uris instead of file paths are useful because an uri indicates the storage system where the files are located.

 • freva.facet_search(): This method lists all search categories (facets) and their values.